-Dr. Chengyu Liang’s laboratory at the Department of Molecular Microbiology and Immunology (MMI) at the Keck School of Medicine of USC, located in the Health Science Campus, is seeking one postdoctoral scholar to investigate mechanisms of DNA damage repair pathway in melanoma prevention/ therapy or the mechanisms of metabolic pathways in kidney cancer.
+Dr. Chengyu Liang’s laboratory at the Department of Molecular Microbiology and Immunology (MMI) at the Keck School of Medicine of USC, located in the Health Science Campus, is seeking highly motivated postdoctoral scholars to investigate the molecular mechanisms of the DNA repair pathway in skin melanoma prevention/immunotherapy, and fellows to investigate the impact of the lysosomal pathway in kidney cancer development.

 Recent PhD graduates from related fields and with record of publications can apply.
-Previous experience with metabolism, proteomics, transcriptomics or bioinformatics would be helpful.
-The candidate should be able to work both independently and in a collaborative environment, with a strong commitment to reaching research excellence and achieving assigned objectives.
+A strong laboratory experience with penetrating knowledge of molecular/cellular biology and biochemistry techniques, proficiency in mice experiments, and demonstrated ability to work independently with self-initiative, pro-active thinking are required.
+Previous experience with ‘omics’ approaches and bioinformatics would be helpful.
+The candidate should have highest scientific integrity and strong commitment to research excellence and achieving assigned objectives.
 Interested applicants should email Dr. Liang at firstname.lastname@example.org with a copy of their CV, names of three references, and their scientific interests